 Among the special teachers in her life are her husband (a former history teacher), daughter (an English teacher), and son (an elementary school teacher).
-Britton earned her B.A. degree in Liberal Arts from Lesley College in Cambridge, Massachusetts, with a focus on creative writing and American literature, and is currently working on an MFA in nonfiction.
+Britton earned her B.A. degree in Liberal Arts and MFA in Creative Nonfiction from Lesley College in Cambridge, Massachusetts.
 Britton also holds a certificate in Nonprofit Management from the Nonprofit Resource Network at Millersville University.
 Britton loves spending time with her family and being tolerated by her cat, Jack.
 Originally from Florida, Britton has also lived overseas and up and down the East Coast.
 She loves the beach, books, running, Maine, fish chowder, and barbecue, and she's never met a vegetable she didn't like...well, except maybe fennel.